-You may have your child/ren .....
+You may have your child/ren

-Date of Birth: ..... to live with you at this address providing you agree to the following conditions:
+Date of Birth: to live with you at this address providing you agree to the following conditions:

-- to move the child in only with the agreement of your Empowerment Worker once relevant checks and preparations have been carried out - to provide the Empowerment Worker with the details of all your regular visitors so that appropriate checks may be made - to seek the permission of your Empowerment Worker before allowing guests to stay overnight - to give permission for your Empowerment Worker to make contact with your child's health visitor /social worker/ school and/or any other professional working with the child, if necessary - to supervise your child at all times whilst in the property - In the case of sole occupancy: In the case of sole occupancy: Should you be away from the house and your child/ren are left there, to appoint an appropriate adult over the age of 18 to care for the child safely.
+- to move the child in only with the agreement of your Empowerment Worker once relevant checks and preparations have been carried out - to provide the Empowerment Worker with the details of all your regular visitors so that appropriate checks may be made - to seek the permission of your Empowerment Worker before allowing guests to stay overnight - to give permission for your Empowerment Worker to make contact with your child's health visitor /social worker/ school and/or any other professional working with the child, if necessary - to supervise your child at all times whilst in the property - In the case of sole occupancy: Should you be away from the house and your child/ren are left there, to appoint an appropriate adult over the age of 18 to care for the child safely.
 This individual must be of sound mind and not drunk or under the influence of drugs.
 They should not have a history of violence of have any child protection issues To only allow sleepovers with other children at the house in agreement with your Empowerment Worker and with consent from the child's parents and gaining their contact details.
-A maximum of twice a week If you are sharing the house with other unrelated tenants: You should payer loave your child with someone also when you are not at the house and they
+A maximum of twice a week If you are sharing the house with other unrelated tenants: You should never leave your child with someone else when you are not at the house and they should never be left unattended No sleepovers with other children are allowed To notify your Empowerment Worker on every occasion that you are leaving your child at the • property under the care of someone else and provide their contact details and details of where you can be contacted in an emergency.
+You should not leave them with your only key, - but source a spare from your Empowerment Worker temporarily, if appropriate. - to give permission for staff to communicate, share information (where appropriate) and liaise/ advocate on your behalf with other agencies and professionals supporting you and your child I accept the conditions outlined above and understand that I am fully responsible for the safety.